-What impact will the proposal have on?
-Air quality and noise Impact Certainty Description of impact Recommendation (to minimise + - N/A ? !
-Description of impact or maximise impact) mising construction impacts as dust, congestion, construction During the construction phase non-road mobile machinery (NRMM) and plant shall be well maintained; if any emissions of dark smoke occur then the relevant machinery should stop immediately, and any problems rectified.
-The Principal Contractor will be required to accord with the Construction Management Plan.
+lucus a a f What impact will the proposal have on?
+Air quality and noise Impact N/A Cert ainty Description of impact Recommendation (to minimise or maximise impact) Minimising construction impacts such as dust, congestion, construction noise ! ⊠ During the construction phase non- road mobile machinery (NRMM) and plant shall be well maintained; if any emissions of dark smoke occur then the relevant machinery should stop immediately, and any The Principal Contractor will be required to accord with the Construction Management Plan.
 Prepare and implement a Dust Management Plan.

-What impact will t he prop osal have on? • Air quality and naine Imp act Cert tainty Description of impact Recommendation (to minimise Air quality and noise + - N/A ?
-I Description of impact or maximise impact) A range of measures and good site practice will be adopted as part of a Construction Management Plan.
+What impact will the proposal have on?
+Air quality and noise Impact Cert ainty Description of impact Recommendation (to minimise All quanty and noise + - N/A ? ! or maximise impact) A range of measures and good site practice will be adopted as part of a Construction Management Plan.
 It is considered appropriate that this report can be secured via an appropriately worded planning condition.
-Any mitigation measures to ensure no unacceptable levels of harm caused through air and noise pollution can be controlled via appropriately worded planning conditions.
 Noise conditions can be applied where necessary to ensure that impacts for existing and proposed residents will be minimised to acceptable level, by use of a commensurate scheme of control as outlined within this report.
 A Noise Impact assessment accompanies the application and sets out recommendations for the development.
-It confirms that commercial activities are not considered as influential on the Site and furthermore considered 'not dominant' with respect to sources in the local area.
-Overall, the site has followed good acoustic site principles to mitigate noise from commercial sources.
-It identifies that key considerations have been provided in terms of the site layout and a stand-off/ SUDS placement to the south.
-The design also has a predominantly inward aspect, facing amenity areas shielded or away from these sources, such that noise impacts would be 'low'.
+It is acknowledged that the main source of noise is from Barugh Green Road with underlying noise from the M1 motorway to the west.
+The assessment proposed mitigation measures and sound installation works to the plots fronting onto Barugh green Road through measures such as enhanced glazing and the type of walls/fences Any mitigation measures to ensure no unacceptable levels of harm caused through air and noise pollution can be controlled via appropriately worded planning conditions. incre deve mising Air pollution caused by eased traffic, energy & industrial elopments) during construction whilst houses are occupied. \boxtimes \boxtimes implemented.
+A range of measures and good site practice will be adopted as part of a Construction Management Plan.
+It is considered appropriate that this report can be secured via an The Principal Contractor will be required to accord with the Construction Management Plan.